Paul Ryan gave Romney camp several years of tax returns

 "Well, we don't get into the details of the vetting process, but I gave him a bunch of tax returns," Pawlenty replied.
 "I don't remember the exact number of years."

-(Reporting by Anna Yukhananov, additional reporting by Steve Holland; Editing by Karey Wutkowski, Doina Chiacu and Eric Beech)
+(Reporting by Anna Yukhananov, additional reporting by Steve Holland; Editing by Karey Wutkowski and Doina Chiacu)